A Review that isn’t a Review

 Sol Invictus came out the spring I was turning 40-41.
 Following an announcement of the first new release in 18 years and tour dates the FNM fan base collectively lost their minds.

-Sharing these last two days with such a merry bunch has truly been a privilege and a time I will treasure.
+Sharing these last two days with such a stonkingly brilliant bunch of humans has truly been a privilege and a time I will treasure.
 To simply turn up at a show, watch it and go home just won’t do after this week.
-It’s what goes on around the shows and with who that really makes it.
-The ups, the downs, the beers, the sunshine, random people we dragged into things, chance meetings with the band, near misses with the band, singing, dancing, smiling, laughing, dissecting the shows afterwards and pondering on if we would meet the elusive Mr Patton.
+It’s what goes on around the shows and with who that really makes the memories.
+The ups, the downs, the beers, the sunshine, random people we dragged into our adventure, chance meetings with the band, near misses with the band, singing, dancing, smiling, laughing, dissecting the shows afterwards and pondering on if we would meet the elusive Mr Patton.
 Some time in the future Sol Invictus will be the time machine that takes me back to this amazing week.

 On Thursday night as if by deciding it doesn’t matter if I meet him or not, I finally meet Mike Patton.
 I don’t spew a load of incoherent babble and make a dick of myself.
 I just shake his hand and say thank you, exchange a few words and that is enough.
 As the band pull away in a taxi and we wave them off I have to capture this moment because this is the real thing.